 Poco Launcher from Xiaomi includes a slightly customizable home screen.
 The launcher thrives for its effortless yet familiar UI.
 It consists of an app drawer that’s just a swipe away, and you can easily find apps by swiping through the different categories.
 Poco Launcher allows you to customize the background, app transparency, icon size, app drawer, and manage app categories.

 It does support icon packs, so you can use custom icons if you prefer those over Xiaomi’s icon style.
 Poco Launcher is free to download and is ad-free.

-Customizing your Android homescreen is a no-brainer with the best Android launchers.
+Customizing your Android home screen is a no-brainer with the best Android launchers.
 Want a minimalist launcher?
-Try Niagara, something that mimics iOS 14?
-Go for Launcher for iOS 14.
+Try Niagara.
+Something that mimics iOS 16?
+Go for Launcher for iOS 16.
 BIG launcher is excellent for the elderly, and Lawnchair 2 gives you a Pixel launcher-like experience.
-Microsoft Launcher is your go-to for productivity and Nova is for those looking for a heavily customizable Android launcher.
-Niagara is for those seeking a whole new experience.
-While you’re freshening things up, do check out the best wallpaper apps for Android too.
+Microsoft Launcher is your go-to for productivity, and Nova is for those looking for a heavily customizable Android launcher.
+While you’re freshening things up, check out the best wallpaper apps for Android and the best icon packs for Android too.